 Our Service Department will give your firearm a complete inspection and evaluate the problem.
 If the work required is not covered by our "Lifetime Warranty" you will receive a quotation which must be authorized by you.
-No actual work will be done without your approval.

 Statement Of Liability From Thompson/Center